 Learn More About Cyber Security

 Simplilearn’s basic course is a great start, but you may want to hone your skills further.
 Simplilearn’s CEH (v10) - Certified Ethical Hacking Course is just the thing for aspiring “white hat” hackers or anyone who wants to get informed about tactics to better foil malicious hackers.
-You can learn even more about hacking with the CHFI-Computer Hacking Forensic Investigator Certification Course, which certifies individuals in forensic security discipline from a vendor-neutral perspective.
+You can learn even more about hacking with the Professional Certificate Program in Ethical Hacking and Penetration Testing, which certifies individuals in forensic security discipline from a vendor-neutral perspective.
 This course will enhance your knowledge about digital forensics, teaching you how to investigate and prevent cyber-attacks efficiently.

 As the importance of cyber security awareness training in organizations continues to grow exponentially, so does the demand for more professionals to fill these vacancies.
 Now’s the time to make your move, and Simplilearn can help you take the necessary steps to a new, exciting, and profitable career!